heiglandreas/holidayChecker/README.md

 is free in the daterange to be used.

 Another difference are the requirements.
-While Yasumi only requires a PHP of up to PHP7.4 with the JSON extension available this library requires the DMO-extension (XML) as well as the INTL-extension as we are using that to calculate holidays based on different calendaring systems.
+While Yasumi only requires a PHP of up to PHP7.4 with the JSON extension available this library requires the DOM-extension (XML) as well as the INTL-extension as we are using that to calculate holidays based on different calendaring systems.
 This library also requires a library to compare dateintervals which is used in the calculation of the easter-date.